H3llKa1ser/B00t2R00t/Miscellaneous /Neat Tricks/Restricted Bash (rbash).md

-# Breaking out of restricted Bash CLI in SSH
+# Breaking out of restricted Bash (rbash) CLI in SSH

 ## requirements: can run export